Cyclone-prone structure, Custom frame, Multiple Surefoot

 Once the bid for the structure was awarded to the winning tender, the contractor began installation with Surefoot providing training.
 Once again, the projected installation time was halved, with it being completed in just 14 days.

-Thanks to the many benefits that Surefoot offers regarding time and costs, a good number of Modular Building fabricators are choosing this footing option for projects all over Australia.
-One of them appointed Surefoot for a three-storey modular structure in Melbourne, Australia
+Thanks to the many benefits that Surefoot offers regarding time and costs, a good number of Modular Building fabricators are choosing this footing option for projects all over NZ.
+One of them appointed Surefoot for a temporary school in Auckland

 After receiving the soil test and the loadings from the structural engineer, the footing products were selected.
-The SF-150 (previously SF-100) and SF-300, were chosen because of the difference in loadings on all of the footings.
-The preferred connection was a steel stump to be welded directly into the Surefoot.
+The S150 was chosen because of its cost effective design and fast install time.

 Custom frame, High bending moments, Restricted Access